 Here’s my article on “What is 50 Years Spent on the Internet Worth to Humanity?” for NBC News Online: https://www.nbcnews.com/think/opinion/what-50-years-spent-internet-worth-humanity-ncna1073656

 You might enjoy the short animated video “trailers” I voiced describing the programs I direct at Rutgers’ School of Communication and Information — the Digital Communication, Information, and Media Minor and the Gender and Media Minor.

 I give my thoughts on the future of our digitally connected societies in the video Globalization, Media & Social Change by Neal Bennett Productions.

 In my spare time, I swim, hang out with my family and friends, enjoy pop culture (sports, music, movies, TV), go to the beach, and read for fun, preferably on the beach.
 But my somewhat secret passion is music-making and recording.
 I’m a singer and flutist and have joined with two of my best friends, Corey Dolgon and Jim Pennell, to express musically our hope for a more peaceful and just world.
 Our CD is displayed on the bottom left, and you can listen to four of our songs on the “Music” page.
 Corey and Jim are both sociologists, working at, respectively, Stonehill College and the University of Indianapolis.
 They’re gifted singers, songwriters, guitarists, and sociologists, and they’re even better friends.

 Well, there’s more, of course, but this is enough for the home page.
-Click around the site, read the blog, check out the articles, books and music, follow me on Twitter @MaryChayko, and, if I know you well and you’re not a student of mine, we can Facebook.
-Or look for me at the gym, in the library, down the shore, or on the sideline of any of a number of soccer matches.
+Click around the site, read the Superconnected blog, check out my articles, books and music, and feel free to follow me on Twitter @MaryChayko, on Instagram @Mary.Chayko, and on LinkedIn.